HiddeKehrer/website-clone-project/docs/docs/Kotlin/triggering_experiments.md

     }

     fun onSubscribeButtonClick(view: View) {
-        // Trigger an experiment when the user taps the subscribe button PipeGuru.track("user_tapped_subscribe", mapOf("plan" to "premium"))
+        // This event can now be used to trigger an experiment from the PipeGuru dashboard PipeGuru.track("user_viewed_pricing_page", mapOf(
+            "plan" to "premium",
+            "user_level" to "power_user",
+            "gender" to "female",
+            "city" to "Berlin",
+            "country" to "Germany"
+        ))
     }
 }
 ```